tu-studio/hpc-cluster-ml-workflow/docs/USAGE.md

 > **Note**: If you make any changes to the code besides hyperparameter configuration on the cluster, commit and push them before running experiments.

-Execute Pipeline Jobs either individually or in parallel.
+Launch pipeline jobs either individually or in parallel.
 To launch multiple trainings at once with parameter grids or predefined parameter sets, modify `multi_submission.py`:

 ```sh
 # submit a single Slurm job: